arbermuharemi/alexa-headlines/README.md

 # alexa-headlines
-A program that can be used on an Alexa-enabled device that will read the top news headlines from Reddit's r/worldnews
+A script that can be used on an Alexa-enabled device that will read the top news headlines from Reddit's r/worldnews